skendanavian/skendanavian-bio/README.md

 ### About Me

 <p>
 I'm a full-stack developer with a focus on front-end design and development.
-I have a previous background as a professional.
-Like music, web development is the ideal blend of creativity, logic, and problem solving in a fast moving environment.
+I have a previous background as a professional musician.
+Like music, web development is my ideal blend of creativity, logic, and problem solving.

 <br/>